'American Idol' 2018 Reboot: Kelly Clarkson As Judge, Ryan Seacrest To Host? [Report]

 “We’ve heard ABC is considering a once a week format where results from voting will go down the following week.
 That will make it easier for the judge and the host, who will almost certainly be Ryan Seacrest.”

 The New York Times reported that the days of 30 million viewers have long passed, and networks are looking for ways to thrive.
 The ratings for television networks have been declining, and many are turning to reboots of once-popular television shows or series in an effort to regain views.
-Fox, in particular, has been bringing back shows such as Lethal Weapon and Prison Break in an effort to fill the void that American Idol left.
+Fox, in particular, has been bringing back shows such as 24 and Prison Break in an effort to fill the void that American Idol left.

 #PrisonBreak S5 is a worthy reboot and shouldn't be missed#tvshow #Review @FOXTV